Bakers cyst knee makes bending the joint painful because of the large mass.

 Bakers cyst knee can cause very sharp pain behind the leg.

 But the damage was done.
-Increased pressure of knee cartilage on knee cartilage had caused a severe hole to develop in the cartilage.
+Increased pressure of femoral on tibial cartilage had caused a severe hole to develop in the hyaline.

 Interestingly research shows that the most effective treatment for knee arthritis is weight loss.
-Simply unloading the cartilage on cartilage stress; or her it was working.
+Simply unloading the femoral on tibial cartilage stress; for her it was working.

 Then six months ago she slipped on a bank, forcing the knee into full flexion.
 Ouch; she hobbled in, and again responded surprisingly well to some basic chiropractic treatment.
 A small mass behind the knee made me wonder if a Baker's cyst was developing.